aangelazz/htn_challenge/README.md

 ## Setup Instructions:

-Here's how to set up the
+Here's how you can set up my API in the same environment I used to develop it:

----

-## Instructions for Use

 1. Set up the Python virtual environment for use on a local machine